gertingold/tools4scicomp/presentation/03_testing.md

   * Writing unit tests often help to improve the logical structure of the code because only a well-structured code can be tested easily.
 * *Integration tests* test the interplay of different parts of the project code.
+* No need to test external libraries.
+They should come with their own tests.

 ---